1. ISN’T THERE A STIGMA ATTACHED TO COUNSELLING?

 Building rapport is a priority because it enables the development of trust, but I also realise that people react differently to different personalities.
 I am happy to make referrals to other counsellors or psychiatrists because it’s more important that you get the best help possible even if it’s with someone else.

-There is nothing quite like a face to face exchange to build rapport and trust , but please email to explore SKYPE and other means of e-communications.
+There is nothing quite like a face to face exchange to really connect but in the age of the pandemic, please refer to my rates at Services.